 Traditional ML use cases in procurement

-Spend classification and categorization
+Spend analysis and classification

 Key limitations of ML in procurement